 FAQs on the Smith College Fulbright Program

-1. What is a Fulbright?
+1. What is the Fulbright?

 As outlined by Senator Fulbright, the purpose of the program is threefold: